 Center for Academic Resources (CFAR)

-A federally funded program, TRiO Student Support Services (SSS), provides additional services to students who meet eligibility requirements.
-The goal of the SSS program is to increase retention and graduation rates for students enrolled in four-year programs who have a high financial need and who are first in their families to go to college, or who have disabilities.
-Student Support Services is funded by the U.S. Department of Education at $319,203.
-UNH contributes an addition 25%, $ 81,652, as matching funds.
+A federally funded program, TRIO Student Support Services (SSS), provides additional services to students who meet eligibility requirements.
+The goal of the SSS program is to increase retention and graduation rates for students enrolled in four-year programs who have a high financial need and who are first in their families to go to college, or who have documented disabilities.

 The staff, which includes licensed psychologists, counselors, and consulting psychiatrists, is committed to the welfare and development of UNH students.
 The staff is available for consultation with faculty, administrative staff, and parents on matters relating to the welfare of students.
 The Counseling Center is fully accredited by the International Association of Counseling Services, Inc. and offers a predoctoral internship training program that is accredited by the American Psychological Association.